AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 * Set up a retry mechanism at your end in case connection failures happen.

-## Customer onboarding and enablement {#onboarding-and-enablement}

-Goal = assist customer to setup CMK and VPN
-Customer needs to set up AWS key to share information with us We want to monitor the key > customer needs to have AWS bridge for us to monitor CMK Customer needs to set up VPN on his side based on Adobe VPN configuration On-call enablement
-MSIO enablement
-We will be auditing change logs too

-## Callouts / Guardrails / Prerequisites {#callouts}
+## Guardrails {#callouts}

+Some guardrails and limitations relating to the Enhanced security features are listed below.

-* Make sure all of your use cases are valid.
+* Make sure all of your Secure CMK integration / Secure VPN tunneling use cases are valid.

-* At this stage, communication with Adobe must be performed manually via email.
+* Currently, when using Enhanced security features, any communication with Adobe must be performed manually via email.

-* Adobe will be monitoring your instance availability and proceed with alerting if the key is not available.
+* Adobe will be monitoring:

+    * Your instance availability, and proceed with alerting if the key is not available.

-* Adobe will be monitoring the VPN tunnels and proceed with alerting in case any issue arise.
+    * The VPN tunnels, and proceed with alerting in case any issue arise.

-Encryption is done at account level, not database level Not through Control Panel (maybe for v2)
-Customer needs to reach out through a ticket
-    * Collaborative process > transition managers to help on that > manual communication via email
-    * No CMK or VPN at initial provisioning It will be done post provisioning (before go live)

-### CMK {#cmk-callouts}
+### Secure CMK integration guardrails {#cmk-callouts}

 * Adobe does not provide an AWS account.
 You must have your own AWS account and set it up to generate and share your key with Adobe.